ecliptik/ecliptik.github.io/_posts/2021-01-31-Making-a-Gopherhole-and-Phlog.md

 1rawtext.club	/       rawtext.club    70
 ```

-The most difficulty I had was getting the link identifiers  correct and tabs in the correct places.
+The most difficulty I had was getting the link identifiers and tabs in the correct places.

 Adding these files made the site live at [gopher://rawtext.club:70/1~ecliptik](gopher://rawtext.club:70/~ecliptik).
 If you don't have a gopher browser installed it's viewable through a [gopher proxy](https://gopher.floodgap.com/gopher/gw?a=gopher%3A%2F%2Frawtext.club%3A70%2F1%7Eecliptik) from [Floodgap](https://www.floodgap.com).